leslyr562/Employee-roster/README.md

 ## Description
-Employee Roster takes empleyee information and displays it in a team webpage for employer reference.
-The employee has to inter personal information like name, ID, email, github etc.. to then create a employee profile(section) with their information.
+Employee Roster takes employee information and displays it in a team webpage for employer reference.
+The employee has to enter personal information like name, ID, email, github etc.. to then create a employee profile(section) with their information.
+The image down below shows the representation of this projects objective.

 ## Table of Content
 - [Installation](#installation)